TheBrones/ApacheStack/README.md

-# apachestack
+# Apachestack
- PHP-apache with some mods:
+ PHP-Apache with some mods to make a multi-puprose webserver in a single container.

+Added components over PHP and Apache:
-  - msmtp for mail
+  - msmtp (for sending mail)
-  - php8-mysql for mysql support
+  - gd
+  - mysqli

-Don't forget to add a file in the mount /etc/msmtprc:
+Don't forget to add a file in the mount /etc/msmtprc.
+This file configures the msmtp service to send outbound mail.
 ```conf
 msmtprc
 account default